 - Check iCloud System Status

-- Update iOS and then Try Restoring
+- Update iOS and try restoring

-- Erase your iPhone and Restore from iCloud Again
+- Erase your iPhone

 1. Check iCloud System Status